 Travel the world for (nearly) free

-I should be able to accumulate a couple hundred thousand rewards points every year just by using credit cards for our normal expenses.
-I took the FREE travel rewards course offered at travelmiles101.com and although it’s a time commitment, the knowledge I gained from the course is going to allow me to travel the world for very cheap for the rest of my life.
+I should accumulate a couple hundred thousand rewards points every year just by using credit cards for our normal expenses.
+I took the FREE travel rewards course offered at travelmiles101.com, and although it’s a time commitment, the knowledge I gained from the course will allow me to travel the world for very cheap for the rest of my life.

 My wife and I will be able to take our kids (when we have them) to places I never dreamed of for a fraction of the cost it would be if we paid cash.
 I don’t know about you, but that alone is enough reason to use credit cards.

-The reason it’s called “travel hacking” is because this isn’t what credit card companies have in mind when they offer the sign up bonuses.
+It’s called “travel hacking” because this isn’t what credit card companies have in mind when they offer the sign-up bonuses.
 They expect you to sign up for the card and maybe earn the bonus, then keep that same card for years.
-Over time, they hope you’ll keep a balance on the card and they’ll start earning interest off you.
+Over time, they hope you’ll keep a balance on the card, and they’ll start earning interest off you.

 When you’re using these cards for normal purchases, you get to laugh in the credit card company’s face as you pay your cards in full each month and collect your points.
-It’s amazing the things you can take advantage of when you live life a little differently than the average person.
+It’s amazing what you can take advantage of when you live life a little differently from the average person.

 Still not convinced?

 If you still don’t want to deal with credit cards, I get it.
 Life is a bit simpler when you only have a debit card.
 Learning how to travel with rewards points does take a lot of time.
 Once you’ve got it down, it doesn’t take that long, though.
 Learning how to travel hack is a lot like learning any new skill.
 You get better the more you do it.

 If spending some time learning about this stuff gets me a trip to Hawaii every year for almost free, I’m in!
 If nothing else, at least you know why I’m a fan of using credit cards and why I promote them now.

 What are your thoughts?
 Are you a travel hacker, cashback king, or do you use a debit card?